 Live like a local

 Unlike in the touristy seaside resorts in Sharm el Sheikh and Hurghada, you can still experience the local lifestyle in Dahab.
-Of course Dahab has resorts and hotels as well, but it’s much more fun to rent a local house.
+Accommodation in Dahab hotels and Dahab camps is available for any budget, but we prefer to rent a local house and live like a local.
 You’ll often find yourself in a Bedouin area, where the goats roam free during the day and you’ll be cheerfully greeted by barefooted Bedouin kids when you leave the house.
 Your Bedouin neighbors might even invite you for a tea!

 Experience the Bedouin culture

 The Sinai Bedouins have been around for a long time.
 Their culture is unique and Dahab is a great place to discover the Bedouin way of life.
 There are around 33 different Bedouin tribes in North and South Sinai.
 And while North Sinai continues to be an area of conflict and difficult to visit, South Sinai welcomes tourists and the Bedouins will gladly tell you about their culture.
 Go on a desert hike with a Bedouin guide, spend a few days camping Bedouin style under the stars or go for a lovely Bedouin dinner in the mountains.
 It’s well worth it!